hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 ### Automate it!

-A single CLI command can be used to create a new OTP and invoke SSH with the correct paramters to connect to the host.
+A single CLI command can be used to create a new OTP and invoke SSH with the correct parameters to connect to the host.

 ```text
 $ vault ssh -role otp_key_role username@x.x.x.x